Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Offline geocode/README.md

 #Offline geocode

-This sample demonstrates how you can geocode addresses to locations and reverse geocode locations to addresses even when the device does not have network connectivity
+This sample demonstrates how you can geocode addresses to locations and reverse geocode locations to addresses when the device does not have network connectivity

 ##How to use the sample

 To locate an address either type in or choose from the list of addresses.
-And to find an address for a point or location on the map tap and hold on the map.
-You can also tap hold and move to update location and get instant results
+To find an address for a point or location on the map tap and hold on the map.
+You can also tap, hold and move to update location to get instant results

 ![](image1.png)